kevin2huang/BIXI-Case-Study/README.md

 ```
 <img src="/images/num_heatmap.png" title="Correlation between numerical columns" width="700" height="auto"/><br>

-- "Hour" and "Temperature" shows the highest correlation in regards to the "Demand" but it is still relatively low.
+- `Hour` and `Temperature` shows the highest correlation in regards to the `Demand` but it is still relatively low.
-- "Humidity" and "Month" also indicate a correlation.
+- `Humidity` and `Month` also indicate a correlation.

 ### 6.2 Split into Training and Testing Data
 Finally, I filtered the data on Station Code 6100 and split the data set into a training(80%) and testing(20%) set using Alteryx.<br>